aktaler/StockTracker/README.md

 ## Functionality
 The application allows users to:

-* Sign up for an account and create a portfolio of stocks
 * View the current value of their stocks in real-time using htmx
 * Edit their portfolio by adding or removing stocks
 * View a list of all the stocks in their portfolio at any time

 This project is a great way for me to learn about Go and htmx, and I hope it can be a useful resource for others who are looking to learn these technologies as well.

+## Future Functionalitys
+* Sign up for an account and create a portfolio of stocks